If everyone is predestined, why bother to even preach?

 - Why did Israel not accept Isaiah’s testimony that Christ was sent to take our sins upon himself? v3

-- v19: How did God make Israel jealous?
+- v19: In this situation, why/how did God make Israel jealous?
 Jealous of what?
 Ro 9:23 Hint: Why was Cain jealous of his younger brother Abel (Gen 4:5)?
 Why was the prodigal son envied by his older brother (Lk 15:30)?

 - Did the older brother not hear of God‘s mercy, or was he unable to ‘understand’ and believe?
 Lk 15:31